antonioreuter/travelitinerary/README.md

-# Travel Itinerary Tool
+# Travel Itinerary Builder

 An example of a command line application to generate an awesome itinerary.
-In this tool we are consuming the itinerary service provided by GoEuro.
+For build your itinerary we are consuming the services from GoEuro to help us to give you the best tip.

 #### Technologies